cfawilson/ScanningSpectrometer/README.md

 For Python also need: python-smbus and python-matplotlib and ipython

-To archive RPi files on a computer:  rsync -av "$RPI:SteveBoard/*" .
+To archive RPi files on a computer (assuming that $RPI contains its IP address): rsync -av "$RPI:ScanningSpectrometer/*" .
-In the other direction to the RPi  rsync -av SteveBoard/ $RPI:SteveBoard/
+In the other direction to the RPi rsync -av ScanningSpectrometer/ $RPI:ScanningSpectrometer/

 To set up the watchdog timer:
 sudo apt-get install watchdog  //get the watchdog daemon